CleanCocoa/CrashReporter/README.md

 ## API

 - `CrashReporter.check()` is the default call that displays the crash reporter window for the current app if needed, and uploads the crash report to the server.
-- `CrashReporter.check(appName:alwaysShowCrashReporterWindow:)` allows you to control the app name for which the reporter searches `.crash` files.
+- `CrashReporter.check(appName:collectEmailAddress:alwaysShowCrashReporterWindow:)` allows you to control the app name for which the reporter searches `.crash` files.
+Set `collectEmailAddress` to false if you don't want to collect the email address of the user to get back to them.
 Set `alwaysShowCrashReporterWindow` to `true` if you always want to show the crash reporter window instead of letting the user pick when she sees the window.
 - `CrashReporter.sendCrashReportsAutomatically` exposes the user setting of sending reports automatically.
 Useful for preference panes.

 If you don't change the `UserDefaults` keys for the crash reporter settings, use the various `DefaultsKeys.standard` properties in your app to look up the values:

+- `emailAddressKey` is `"CRR_emailAddress"`, where the email address of the user is stored
 - `sendCrashLogsAutomaticallyKey` is `"CRR_sendCrashLogsAutomatically"` -- use this for your preference panes to toggle automatically sending crash reports
 - `lastSeenCrashLogTimeSince1970Key` is `"CRR_lastSeenCrashLogTimeSince1970"`
 - `lastSeenCrashLogMD5Key` is `"CRR_lastSeenCrashLogMD5"`